 - f.
 To signal that a club has complied with the scorecard reporting requirements in this Rule D8, that club must after it has either entered or checked a match scorecard, tick the 'confirm' box for that match in "Play-Cricket".
 This is an important requirement, as it allows League officers to check quickly compliance with this Rule D8.
 Failure to do this will be counted as a failure on the part of the club concerned and be subject to the current penalties schedule. - g.
-Failure to comply with this Rule D8 will result in the following penalties -

-1st, 2nd, and 3rd failures - £10 for each failure 4th and 5th failures - £25 for each failure 6th and 7th failures - £50 for each failure

-8th and subsequent failures - deduction of one league point from the relevant club's First XI.
+Failure to comply with this Rule D8 will result in the following penalties: - \bullet 1st, 2nd, and 3rd failures £10 for each failure - 4th and 5th failures £25 for each failure - 6th and 7th failures £50 for each failure - 8th and subsequent failures deduction of one league point from the relevant club's First XI (in the case of First XI failures) or Second XI (in the case of Second XI failures).